 - a.
-General seeing tasks: at least five5 foot-candles; - b.
-Laundry room work area: at least 40 foot-candles; - c.
-Toilet room in front of mirrors: at least 40 foot-candles; - d.
-Pedestrian walkways: at least five5 foot-candles; - e.
-Visitor and supplemental parking areas: at least five5 foot-candles; and - f.
-Recreation areas: at least five5 foot-candles.
+General seeing tasks: at least 5 foot candles; - b.
+Laundry room work area: at least 40 foot candles; - c.
+Toilet room in front of mirrors: at least 40 foot candles; - d.
+Pedestrian walkways: at least 5 foot candles; - e.
+Visitor and supplemental parking areas: at least 5 foot candles; and - f.
+Recreation areas: at least 5 foot candles.

 (r) Storage facilities.
 Storage facilities with a minimum size of 200 square feet per manufactured home space shall be provided on the space, or in compounds located within 100 feet of each space.
-Wherever provided, storage facilities shall be faced with masonry, ~~porcelainized~~^{porcelanized} enamel, baked enamel, steel, or other material equal in fire resistance, durability, and appearance.
+Wherever provided, storage facilities shall be faced with masonry, porcelainized enamel, baked enamel, steel, or other material equal in fire resistance, durability, and appearance.
 All storage facilities shall be anchored to a concrete slab.